Tiger King biopic dream casting: Brad Pitt, Margot Robbie, Dax Shepard, David Spade

 Warning: Tiger King spoilers ahead.

-Tigers, private zoos, bad singing, polygamy and a murder-for-hire have made Netflix's new documentary series Tiger King: Murder, Mayhem and Madness a huge hit.
-With a new scripted biopic on the way, well-known actors like David Spade, Dax Shepard and Edward Norton want in on the action.
+Tigers, private zoos, bad singing, polygamy and a murder-for-hire have made the new Netflix documentary series Tiger King: Murder, Mayhem and Madness a huge hit.
+So with a scripted biopic on the way, it's not surprising well-known actors like David Spade, Dax Shepard and Edward Norton want in on the action.

 The true-crime tale tells the incredible story of the vicious rivalry between eccentric Oklahoma zoo owner Joseph Maldonado-Passage (aka Joe Exotic) and his nemesis, big-cat activist Carole Baskin, who may or may not be as innocent as she seems.